jasper-zanjani/notes/sources/README.md

 #### CR 325
 [Notes](https://coder.show/325): 2018/09/07.
 - Wes Payne is a big fan of Clojure, in particular with the professionalism of the clojure community.
 Clojure is not as closely tied to Java as it was in its inception when it was a "JAR", but it still needs a JVM.

 ### DevOps and Docker
 [Web](https://podcast.bretfisher.com/)

 \#          | Title     | Links
 :---        | :---      | :---
+\-          | K8s setup, GitOps, and more! | [Notes](#dd-gitops) [Web](https://podcast.bretfisher.com/episodes/k8s-setup-gitops-and-more)
 \-          | Alpine Linux  | [Notes](#dd-alpine) [Web](https://podcast.bretfisher.com/episodes/alpine-linux-as-a-base-image-is-it-really-secure)
 \-          | Learning Kubernetes | [Notes](#dd-learning-k8s) [Web](https://podcast.bretfisher.com/episodes/learning-kubernetes-with-jerome-petazzoni)

+#### DD GitOps
+DevOps is essentially about making software development faster.
+GitOps is a **style** of doing DevOps where the git protocol is used to log changes to infrastructure, which is stored as YAML or other automation scripts.
 #### DD Alpine
 Alpine may have an undeserved reputation for security, since it is tricky to scan containers running it.
 #### DD Learning K8S